COMMISSIONS & PRIVATE WORK

 Age of Bronze also specializes in the research and development of patinas, formulated for historical and contemporary patina restoration of sculptures and architectural features, as well as general patina services for sculptors, art foundries, galleries and art institutions with over 25 years of experience.
 Patina workshops and master classes are also available upon request.

 Maintenance is the key to preservation.
 Once the artwork has been treated, a maintenance program is recommended with regularly scheduled visits annually or biannually, depending on location and environmental conditions, particularly, artwork that is placed outdoors or near water.
 Each visit is documented, and any changes to the artwork are noted and then treated to help prevent and reduce surface corrosion and deal with any apparent problems that may be detrimental to the future of the artwork.

-For more information on Restoration & Conservation, please contact - Brett Davis,
+For more information on Restoration & Conservation, please go to engage.ageofbronze.ca or contact - Brett Davis,

 Age of Bronze - 905-775-5581 - email - firstname.lastname@example.org